 School of Arts and Media

 Fellow in Drama & Theatre Practice

-I am the Module Leader for Introduction to Directing and currently also teach on: Gender, Sexuality & Performance, Working the Text (Introduction to Playwriting), Introduction to Drama, Critical & Textual Studies, Post-1950 British Theatre, Research Portfolio, Performance Research Project, Performance in Context and Theatre Projects.
+I am the Module Leader of and teach on Gender, Sexuality & Performance, Introduction to Directing and Post-1950s British Theatre.
+I also teach on: Working the Text (Introduction to Playwriting), Introduction to Drama, Critical & Textual Studies, Performance Research Project and Theatre Projects.

-Heritage performance, theatre directing, reviewing, performance using new media, LGBTQ history, queer dramaturgy,
+Playwriting, heritage performance, theatre directing, history plays, performance using new media, LGBTQ history, queer drama.

 Ph.D.
 Writing Intermale Sexuality History Plays (University of Salford)

 M.St.
 Penology, Criminology & Management (Distinction, Cambridge, Fitzwilliam College)

 B.A.
 Hons.
 Drama & Theatre Studies (First Class, University of Canterbury, Darwin College)